Skip to main content

 In summer, temperatures are generally pleasant.
 Hot days, with highs around 30/32 °C (86/90 °F), are rare.

-From July to October, Nova Scotia can be reached from time to time by hurricanes of the Atlantic, which bend towards the north-east after affecting the Caribbean.
+From August to October, Nova Scotia can be reached from time to time by hurricanes of the Atlantic, which bend towards the north-east after affecting the Caribbean.
 They are generally weak by the time they reach Nova Scotia because they have to cross a cold sea, however they can still bring abundant rainfall and strong wind.
-The strongest hurricanes were Ginny in October 1963 and Juan in September 2003.
+The strongest hurricanes were Ginny in October 1963, Juan in late September 2003, and Fiona in late September 2022.

 Nova Scotia is a fairly flat province, although in the interior there are hills, called Highlands, whose highest point is White Hill, 538 meters (1,765 ft) high, located in Cape Breton Highlands National Park, on Cape Breton island.
 Warm, fohn-like winds can descend from these hills on the west coast of the island (see Chéticamp, Grand Étang).